 - In 2018 there were several security incidents that occurred in magisterial district courts.
 The SCJAP created a Security Committee and also participated in the AOPC MDJ Security Task Group.
 The objective of the Task Group was to review and analyze the security in magisterial district courts.
 In 2020, the Group presented its recommendations to the Supreme Court and AOPC.
 The recommendations were also shared with the Legislature.
 The focus of these recommendations was how to better make the district courts a safer place for the public, all users of the courts, the court staff and the judges.

 - The year 2020 gave the Covid-19 pandemic.
 The SCJAP was affected and forced to meet virtually and had to postpone the 2020 annual Conference.
 During the pandemic, the Association still continued to operate and carry out its duties.
 The Association acted as a source of information on many of the aspects of the pandemic that affected court operations.

 The Journal is the official monthly publication of the SCJAP.
-It was first published in October,1975 and has continued to be published monthly by the SCJAP for the last 45 years.
+It was first published in October,1975 and has continued to be published monthly by the SCJAP ever since.
 The Journal provides updates on legislation, court rules and case law for the SCJAP membership.
 There are also articles on judicial ethics, court security and information that would assist the members in the performance of their judicial duties.
 There are also Highlights of members and matters of interest to the membership.

 The Pennsylvania Supreme Court acknowledged that the SCJAP as the association that is most representative of the Commonwealth’s District Justices and other Special Court Judges on July 2, 1980.
 Then 40 years later, on November 16, 2020, the Pennsylvania Supreme Court again identified the Special Court Judges Association of Pennsylvania as the association most representative of the Magisterial District Judges of the Commonwealth and on most issues the Judges of the Philadelphia Municipal Court.